 Family caregivers represent all ages, backgrounds, and cultures and serve as unsung heroes in the lives of older loved ones.
 They deserve recognition for everything they balance in their lives.
 Their stories also inspire conversations about what people want for their own aging experience.

-We will celebrate family caregivers through Hope’s Heroes: Honoring Caregivers of All Generations, a float at the 2020 Rose Parade® presented by Honda.
-The parade is a beloved New Year’s Day tradition, televised live from Pasadena, Calif.
-Tune in on January 1, 8 am PT/11 am ET.
+We celebrated family caregivers through Hope’s Heroes: Honoring Caregivers of All Generations, a float at the 2020 Rose Parade® presented by Honda.
+Missed the parade?
+We’ll be posting video highlighting the experience soon.